In Production! ORDER ONLINE BELOW

-- - Burt Herrick Conn 62H: this pipe has a venturi that starts very early in the pipe, which gives a bit more point and sharpenss on the sound.
+- - Burt Herrick Conn 62H (BH62): this pipe has a venturi that starts very early in the pipe, which gives a bit more point and sharpenss on the sound.
 It's the perfect pipe for TIS (tuning in the slide) bass trombones that sometimes can be unfocused, this pipe will give you clarity in the middle and upper registers but still give that classic sizzle on the low range.
-IN PRODUCTION

-- - Olds GR: similar to a Conn 70H pipe, this is the shortest .562" we offer.
+- - Olds George Roberts (GR): similar to a Conn 70H pipe, this is the shortest .562" we offer.
 The venturi is open and free blowing with a powerful attack and low end.
-IN PRODUCTION

 Every pipe is available with threaded collars for different instrument makers.
-Threads are available for: Shires, Kanstul, Rath, Edwards, Conn/Greenhoe.
-Threaded collars add $25 and are custom made in house by Brad Close.
+Threads are available for: Shires, M&W, Kanstul, Rath, Edwards, Schilke, Conn/Greenhoe.
+Sorry we do not offer threads for small bore trombones.
+We do not offer threads for Yamaha or Courtois.
+You can supply a small bore collar or a collar from a make we don't support and we will install for the price of press fit.
+Threaded collars add $35 and are custom made in house by Brad Close.